Vinayak-100ni/Q-A-Devops/jenkins/otherdetails/q&a.md

 For weakness, I used to feel nervous in public speaking, but I’m improving by doing more presentations and group discussions.

+### why should we hire you ?
+i believe i'm a good fit bcz. i have the right technical skills for this role , along with strong problem solving skill and teamwork ability.
+I'm also very highly motivated and eager to learn , which means i can quickly adapt to your work culture . i'm confident that i'll deliver value to the company , and grow alongside it

 ###

 ### How does your company work?